TruebitProtocol/truebit-eth/README.md

 ```bash
 docker cp truebit-eth/mydata.txt f7b994c94911:/root/.ethereum/mydata.txt
 ```
-Here `f7b994c94911` is either [`<YOUR CONTAINER NAME>`](#Open-terminal-window) or the container's ID.
-This command copies into the container.
+Here `f7b994c94911` is either the container's [name](#Open-terminal-window), namely `truebit` if you followed the convention [above](#Start-container), or the container's ID.
+This example command copies a local file into the container.
 If you wish to copy from container to local, reverse the order of the files in the incantation.

 Finally, for quick text file sharing from your local machine, you can simply copy text into a buffer and then paste into a file on the Docker container via the `vim` or `nano` text editors.